rendyuwu/sidecar-ai/README.md

 See [templates/README.md](templates/README.md) for comprehensive template creation guide.

-Quick method: Import `_template-maker.json`, describe your idea, and let AI generate the config!
+Quick method: Use the built-in **🪄 AI Maker** button - just describe your idea and AI generates the config!

 ## 📚 Documentation